SchweizerischeBundesbahnen/SwissPassMobileSDK-iOS/README.md

 In addition:

 * Make sure to integrate the *Swift Standard Libraries* in your build.
 I.e., the option *Embedded Content Contains Swift Code* (EMBEDDED_CONTENT_CONTAINS_SWIFT) must be set to YES.
-* In order to use FaceID in `requestAuthentication()` be sure to specify the key `NSFaceIDUsageDescription` in your info.plist - for more details see https://developer.apple.com/documentation/localauthentication/lacontext

 ### Swift Package Manager